cgrindel/swift_gazelle_plugin/README.md

 # This declaration builds a Gazelle binary that incorporates all of the Gazelle
 # plugins for the languages that you use in your workspace.
 In this example, we
-# are only listing the Gazelle plugin for Swift from swift_gazelle.
+# are only listing the Gazelle plugin for Swift from swift_gazelle_plugin.
 gazelle_binary(
     name = "gazelle_bin",
     languages = [
-        "@swift_gazelle//gazelle",
+        "@swift_gazelle_plugin//gazelle",
     ],
 )